How to use a bullet journal key for rapid logging in the bullet journal method!

 A bujo consist of the following parts:

-- Bullet Journal Key – we are talking about it in this post!
+- Bullet Journal Key – we are talking about this in this post!

 - Bullet Journal Index